-Between February 27 and February 28, 2015, an aerial survey was conducted of wintering areas for the MMH (see Figure 7-1).
+On March 21 and 30, 2016, an aerial survey was conducted of wintering areas for the MMH (see Figure 7-1 and 7-2).
 The survey was conducted by three observers and a helicopter pilot.
-The survey followed preselected transects spaced at 2 km intervals, with additional transects added in areas deemed to be of high importance by NLENCC-WD.
-A Bell 206L Long Ranger was used throughout the survey, and was flown at 100 km/hr at an altitude of approximately 150 m above ground level.
-On February 27, one male was observed, and on February 28, one adult and one calf was observed - a total of three caribou were observed during the survey.
+The survey followed pre-selected transects spaced at 2 and 4 km intervals, with additional transects added in areas deemed to be of high importance by NLENCC-WD.
+A Bell B2 A-star helicopter was used throughout the survey, and was flown at 100-